-Do you feel stressed and burned out by the crazy pace of life with kids?
-Are you overwhelmed by the sheer amount of stuff in your house, stuff that you keep organizing and cleaning up?
+Do you feel stressed and burned out by the crazy pace of your life?
+Are you overwhelmed by the sheer amount of stuff in your house, stuff that you have to keep organizing and cleaning up and maintaining?
 Does obligation dictate your schedule far more often than you would like?

-I was juggling three young children under five with the usual household duties, along with Christian ministry obligations that were far too intense for my season of life.
+I was juggling three young children under five with the usual household duties and too many outside obligations on my calendar.
 My house was also filled with way too much stuff, although I didn’t realize it yet.

 Why was I trying to do so much?
 The underlying reason was simply this: I felt like I had to.
 Almost everything in my life was dictated by “shoulds.”